How to Make Tomato Juice from Your Own Garden Tomatoes, Then Turn it Into a Bloody Mary

 Tomatoes need about 3 feet between plants.
 A traditional Italian method is to interplant tomatoes with basil.

 Gently pinch off 2 or 3 of the lowest branches and place the plant in the soil so that the lowest remaining branches are just above the soil level.
 This only works with tomatoes, do not use this method with any other plants!

 Trellising tomatoes will save space as well as keep fruit off of the ground where slugs will enjoy it.
 Metal cages can be purchased for this purpose but many methods will work such as tying plants to a fence or making your own bamboo trellis.

 Make sure to place your tomato cage when plants are young.

 Water after transplanting and keep soil continuously moist.
 Some gardeners reduce water as tomatoes begin to ripen claiming this increases sweetness of the fruit.
 A layer of mulch will help keep the soil moist.

 Harvest tomatoes when they have fully turned color and give slightly when pressed gently.
 Tomatoes that come off the branch before ripeness can be fully ripened indoors out of the sun.
 Store tomatoes in a cool place but never in the refrigerator.
 Frost will destroy any fruit on the plant.
 If frost is approaching and you have green tomatoes harvest all of the fruit and make chutney and fried green tomatoes.

 Tomatoes are classified by many criteria.
 What do all of these words mean?

 Tomato plants grow to about 3 feet, set fruit all at once, then begin to die.
-Most early ripening varieties fall under this category such as Early Girl.
+Celebrity is a determinate variety.

 Plants grow until frost or disease kills them.
 These plants are more common than determinate types and often taste better.
 Varieties include Brandywine and Black Prince.